hwanggu-corgi/mini-projects/learn-typescript/chapter_6/project_self_driving_car/README.md

 Is the last project for Codecademy's course `Learn Typescript`.

-This program was written under the objective of allowing a car object to react to obstacles in the road.
+This program was written under the course objective of allowing a car object to return appropriate response when faced with obstacles.

 This program practices writing type-safe code involving `interfaces` and `classes`.